-A longer machete will be more tip heavy.
-If your machete is not well balance, you can shorten it for a more balance feel.
+A longer machete will be more tip-heavy.
+If your machete is not well balanced, you can shorten it for a more balanced feel.
 Note that shortening the machete will give you less power.

 Some machetes like the kukri have a wide belly.
 You can get rid of that by changing the width.
 You can also change the width if you would like to be more efficient at chopping grass instead of wood.

 Thick machetes tend to get stuck in wood easily.
 You can file and sand the sides of your machete to give it a more continuous edge.